SwedbankPay/developer.swedbankpay.com/checkout/after-payment.md

 | `create-paymentorder-cancellation` | Used to cancel authorized and not yet captured transactions.
 If a cancellation is performed after doing a part-capture, it will only affect the not yet captured authorization amount.
 | `create-paymentorder-reversal`     | Used to reverse a payment.
 It is only possible to reverse a payment that has been captured and not yet reversed.

-To identify the operations that are available we need to do a `GET` request against the URL of `paymentorder.id`:
+To identify the operations that are available we need to do a `GET` request against the URI of `paymentorder.id`:

 {:.code-header}
 **Request**